microsoft/BuildTourHack/stories/4/415_Kubernetes.md

 iii) Deploy your webapp from the Docker image.

-    We deploy the same way as above, but we don't need the database parameter, as the front end web application should have no direct access to the DocumentDB.
+    We deploy the same way as above, but we don't need the database parameter, as the front end web application should have no direct access to the CosmosDB.
 Instead we should provide the url to the api services

     ```bash
     kubectl run webapp --image=$ACR_NAME.azurecr.io/knowzy/webapp:1 --env "PRODUCTS_API=<<Orders API IP>>" --env "ORDERS_API=<<Orders API IP>>"